Best WiFi Router for Multiple Devices: Seamless Home

 • 4096-QAM (4K-QAM): This increases data density, meaning more data can be packed into each signal, leading to theoretical speeds up to 46 Gbps.

-While Wi-Fi 7 is cutting-edge and offers the most future-proofing, a high-quality Wi-Fi 6 or 6E router can still provide excellent performance for most multi-device households today.
-Remember, a Wi-Fi 7 router is backward compatible, so your older devices will still connect seamlessly.
+While Wi-Fi 7 is modern and offers the most future-proofing, a high-quality Wi-Fi 6 or 6E router can still provide excellent performance for most multi-device households today. a Wi-Fi 7 router is backward compatible, so your older devices will still connect seamlessly.

 Bandwidth and Bands: Dual-Band vs. Tri-Band vs. Quad-Band